Sage-Bionetworks/portalsDocs/articles/getting_started.md

 <img style="float: right" src="/assets/images/project_4.png">

 The `Files` tab houses a remote file system that you can utilize to share your project's data, code, results, and any other information pertinent to your research.
-Unlike the file system on your local computer, Synapse Files and Folders are identified by a unique identifier, are versioned, and can be linked to one another using the Synapse `Provenance` services.
-These Files and Folders, like all Synapse content, can be accessed either through the web or through one of our analytical clients using their unique Synapse ID.
+Unlike the file system on your local computer, Synapse `Files` and `Folders` are identified by a unique identifier, are versioned, and can be linked to one another using the Synapse `Provenance` services.
+These `Files` and `Folders`, like all Synapse content, can be accessed either through the web or through one of our analytical clients using their unique Synapse ID.

-Synapse `Folders` are used just as folders are on a local file system -- to organize and segment content. `Folders` can also contain (or be *parents* of) any number of other folders and files.
+Synapse `Folders` are used just as folders are on a local file system -- to organize and segment content. `Folders` can also contain (or be *parents* of) any number of other `Folders` and `Files`.

-To add a Folder:
+To add a `Folder`:

 {% tabs %}